IngenuityEngine/modo_launchScript/readme.md

 - Proper Python magic variables
 	- ```__file__``` is set to the filepath of the script you're running
 	- ```__name__``` is set to ```'__main__'``` so tools using that convention will work
+- Runs everything as Python, no need to put #python at the top of your files
+- Sets an empty sys.argv.
+MODO doesn't set this by default which causes errors in certain libraries

 ## Drawbacks
 - You have to restart MODO when updating libraries as they're only loaded once.
 You can use reload() but that's a bad habit, besides MODO takes like 6 seconds to start